Tesfalem1983/Final-Project-LHL/README.md

 - Model Training: Utilize a Random Forest Classifier to train the predictive model.
 - Model Evaluation: Assess model performance using appropriate evaluation metrics.
 - Findings and Visualizations: Visualize insights from the dataset and the trained model.
-- Business Implications: Analyze how the optimized marketing strategy can positively impact the bank's goals.
+- Business Implications: Analyze how the optimized marketing strategy can impact the bank's goals positively.
 - Challenges: Discuss any challenges encountered during the project.
 - Visual Glance of the Dataset